 Some people on a low carb or keto diet feel like they have to avoid all fruits.
 That’s simply not true, and my sweet tooth often craves a good almond flour raspberry muffin.
 Berries are healthy and can be eaten in moderation just like anything on a keto diet.

 I chose not to include some of my usual staples this year because they don’t aline with the keto diet.
+They are not keto plants.
 Most are high carb or high sugar content, and so not ones I want to tempt myself with or actually use.

 - Sweet peas

 - Sweet potatoes